Everything you need to know about RO water, Shrimp Minerals and TDS

 |More concentrated.||Less concentrated.|

-Below are some of the more known brand of minerals that you can use for remineralization of RO water.
+Below are some of the more known brands of minerals that you can use for the remineralization of RO water.
 This is by no means a full list, but they are tried and tested.

 Minerals for Neocaridina (GH/KH+)

 Minerals for Caridina (GH+)

 - Salty Shrimp – Bee Shrimp Mineral GH+